GaloisInc/cardano-network-service-assurance/TODO/TaskList.md

     - make them more "plugin"-like
     - more automated: then generate config files, generate documentation.

+  * [ ] Extend the "Throughput" analysis to support a datapoint interface.

 ## Supporting the Use/Application of CNSA ##

 Objective here: Make the the CNSA easier for users and the community